bryanwhiting/blog/tech/a-knife-to-a-gun-fight.md

 So what was I doing on social media?
 Watching clips of either strangers I don't care about or college associates I friended (once lived locally with) that I no longer talk to.

 So what's the knife you're bringing to the gun fight?
 When at YouTube I heard the CEO praise a team for increasing "seconds watched" by 15% by reducing the lag of the swipes between YouTube shorts (TikTok clone).
 The lag reduction was in the milliseconds.
+Meaning: they made the slot machine more addictive.

 Your attention is being bought and manipulated by the shareholders of these companies.

 ![Yes, they're targeting specifically you.
 You don't stand a chance.
 And you have a pocket knife, and you're 50 feet away.
 Who's gonna win?](../img/dalle-knife-gun-fight.jpeg){.preview-image}